MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/tenant-admin-center-environments.md

 ### <a name="consider"></a>Environment rename considerations

 Changing the environment name can affect many scenarios and integrations.
-Renaming an environment during early stages of a customer implementation may be a low risk operation.
-But renaming an environment that's been used by customers for a longer period of time or integrated with many external services and components is risky.
-You must carefully plan for it.
+In the early stages of a customer implementation, it may be a low risk operation.
+But renaming an environment that's been used by customers for a while or integrated with many external services and components is risky.
+So carefully plan for it.

 Here are some areas where the environment name is used, which you need to consider before attempting to rename an environment: